François Arago: Politics and legacy

 One of the 135 Arago medallions set along the Paris Meridian for 9.2 km, in memorial to Arago and his work on the meridian and his measurements of the Earth.

 In 1830, Arago, who always professed liberal opinions of the republican type, was elected a member of the chamber of deputies for the Pyrénées-Orientales département, and he employed his talents of eloquence and scientific knowledge in all questions connected with public education, the rewards of inventors, and the encouragement of the mechanical and practical sciences.
-Many of the most creditable national enterprises, dating from this period, are due to his advocacy – such as the grant for the publication of the works of Fermat and Laplace, the acquisition of the museum of Cluny, the development of railways and electric telegraphs, and the reward to Louis Daguerre for the invention of photography which, in 1839, Arago reported to stunned listeners of a joint meeting of the academies of Arts and Sciences.
+Many important national enterprises dating from this period are due to his advocacy – such as the grant for the publication of the works of Fermat and Laplace, the acquisition of the museum of Cluny, the development of railways and electric telegraphs, and the reward to Louis Daguerre for the invention of photography which, in 1839, Arago reported to stunned listeners of a joint meeting of the academies of Arts and Sciences.

 In 1830, Arago also was appointed director of the Observatory, and as a member of the chamber of deputies he was able to obtain grants of money for rebuilding it in part, and for the addition of magnificent instruments.
 In the same year, too, he was chosen perpetual secretary of the Academy of Sciences, the place of Joseph Fourier.
 Arago threw himself into its service, and by his faculty of making friends he gained at once for it and for himself a worldwide reputation.
-As perpetual secretary it was his duty to pronounce historical eulogies on deceased members; and for this duty his rapidity and facility of thought, and his happy piquancy of style, and his extensive knowledge peculiarly adapted him.
+As perpetual secretary it was his duty to pronounce historical eulogies on deceased members, for which he was particularly suited due to his skilled writing style and his extensive knowledge.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1832.